Homemade Pesto – a naturally gluten-free condiment & seasoning

 Nowadays as pine nuts are so expensive, I lean towards more realistically priced nuts.
 I am not a fan of walnuts in pesto as their skins can impart a slightly bitter taste.
 Taking the skin off is not fun, so I experimented with other nuts and found almonds to be a great substitute.
 Removing their skins is more straightforward by blanching the nuts in boiling water and refreshing them in cold water.
 The skins should slip off easily.
 Otherwise, most supermarkets sell them skinned.
 Cashews work well too, so most of the time, I use both nuts in my pesto.

-When preparing pesto, try to buy or harvest the best basil leaves.
-Any with spots or that are deformed shouldn’t be used.
-Also, invest in a good extra-virgin olive oil.
+When preparing pesto, try to buy or harvest the best basil leaves from your garden.
+Any leaves with spots or deformed shouldn’t be used.
+Also, invest in a good quality extra-virgin olive oil.

-- 100g mixture of almonds and cashews, whole & skinned
+- 100 g mixture of almonds and cashews, whole & skins removed

 - 3 garlic cloves, whole

-2. Allow to cool down.
+- Allow to cool down and set aside.
 This is important as hot nuts can scorch the basil leaves and impart a bitter taste.

-4. Add the nuts and pulse a few times until crushed evenly into breadcrumb consistency.
+- Add the cool nuts and pulse a few times until crushed evenly into a breadcrumb consistency.